DavidSchirduan/DavidSchirduan.github.io/reviews.md

 I read WAY more tabletop RPGs than I’ll ever get to play.
 This review list exists to justify the time and money I’m spending on these things.

 - I have NOT played all of these...but I did read them front start to finish.
-- Reviews are listed alphabetically, but some of them are a decade old.
+- They are listed alphabetically, but some of my reviews are a decade old.
 Take everything with a grain of salt.
 - I don't care if a game is good or bad, I mostly discuss things that interest me.

 ## Table of Contents